 This section simply states that the benefit of the partnership agreement cannot be assigned by either partner.

 This comes at the end of the document and sets out the names of the partners, their contributions and share of the profit and loss.

 You can add new sections, or remove any that aren't applicable to your partnership.
 It's always best to seek out legal advice before doing so.

-The attached template has a number of words in square brackets, which you’ll need to replace with the correct information, such as both your names.
+Most partnership agreement templates will include setions that you'll need to fill in with the correct information, such as both your names.

 Once you've made those changes and any other amendments, you'll need to print and sign the document.
 Your partner and two witnesses will also need to sign.

 Do you have any unanswered questions about creating a partnership agreement?
 Let us know in the comments below.